-What is MySQL?
+What is MySQL

 What is MongoDB?

 When using MongoDB, the data schema is not fixed.
 It is possible to remove or modify document properties within a collection, which allows for superior flexibility.
-In fact, documents can even be on the same collection and yet have completely different structures among themselves.
+In fact, documents can even be in the same collection and yet have completely different structures among themselves.

 In MongoDB, data is displayed in key-value pairs like JSON documents, allowing the database to have less constraints considering the schema design.
 This can be particularly advantageous for data with potential for fast growth or other changes.
 Plus, MongoDB does provide a pre-defined structured which can be adopted if preferred.

 Before storing any data, MySQL mandatorily requires a pre-establishment of how the tables and columns will be organized.
 Altering the data schema requires carefully rethinking the database's DDL (Data Definition Language) and DML (Data Modeling Language).

 Both databases, relational and document, use DDL and DML concepts.
 However, in relational databases, establishing the DDL and DML is vital.
 Contrarily, MongoDB has a more malleable data schema, thus, not being as concerned as MySQL about how data is structured.

-In MySQL, since the data schema is more constrained, every row within a table requires the same columns, which can be particularly hard to manage when working with high volume databases.
+In MySQL, since the data schema is more constrained, every row within a table requires the same columns, which can be particularly hard to manage when working with high-volume databases.
 Hence, MySQL does not handle large and complex databases as easily as MongoDB.

 In other words, MongoDB document database is superior to MySQL relational database when dealing with diverse and large quantities of complex data.

 MySQL is a mature and reasoned solution to ensure data privacy and integrity.
 Due to its explicit schema, MySQL creates reliable database structures by using tables that systematize data types, making the respective values queried adequately and easy to search.
-Yet, it is definitely not a suitable option for unstructured data.
-The most significant advantage (and disadvantage) when using MySQL is that it requires a structure of the data beforehand.
-This results in less technical debt.
+Since it requires data to be structured beforehand, this results in less technical debt.